jeskodes/milestone-project-1-jesk/README.md

 ### Welcome Section

 This section provides a photo and a brief introduction to the photographer, Penny; this was kept short as the webpage needed to be responsive so it would have taken up too much space on smaller screens.
 It was also kept short as the user's main objective visitng the site is to find out about the workshops being offered.
 There is a link to "read more" at the end of the introduction to the photographer which takes the user to the "About the Photographer" Section if they would like to read more.
+This section is responsive and I initially styled it with flex to `flex-direction: row` on larger screens and `flex-direction:column` on smaller screens.
+In the end, the design of the section looked better as just `flex-direction: column` so I targeted the responsiveness with padding and margins.

 ### Workshops Cards Section